ruialmeida-cyber/ruialmeida-cyber/README.md

 ---

-# 5. Microsoft 365 Administration (Planned)

-Expansion into Microsoft cloud service administration.

-This section develops capability across Microsoft 365 administration tasks commonly performed by junior administrators.

-### Planned areas:

-- User management
-- Group management
-- Licensing concepts
-- Microsoft 365 administration fundamentals
-- Service configuration concepts
-- Identity integration
-- Device identity concepts

----

 # 6. Microsoft Enterprise Administration Integration (Planned)

-This section combines previous knowledge areas into realistic administration scenarios.
+This section combines previous knowledge areas into realistic Microsoft administration scenarios.

 The objective is to demonstrate how Microsoft technologies operate together within enterprise environments.